Jerry-Gren/sway-windowshot.sh/README.md

 > **Note:** Some keyboards send a hardwired key combination (like `Super+Shift+S`).
 If you see multiple key events for a single press, you should bind your command to that final key combination directly in Sway.

-## License
+## Troubleshooting

-This project is licensed under the MIT License.
+### Mouse Cursor Appears in Screenshot

+* **Symptom:** The mouse cursor is visible in the final screenshot.

+* **Cause:** Under normal conditions, this script will not capture the mouse cursor.
+However, we have observed that the cursor **is captured** if the screenshot is taken while a screen recording tool, such as `wf-recorder`, is simultaneously active.
+This is likely due to the Wayland compositor changing how the cursor is rendered to ensure it's included in the video stream.

+* **Solution:** The recommended workaround is to **pause your screen recording** before taking a window screenshot, and then resume it afterward.

 ## Contributing

 Bug reports, feature requests, and pull requests are welcome!
 Please feel free to open an issue to discuss your ideas.

+## License

+This project is licensed under the MIT License.